BrekiTomasson/eslint-config-breki/README.md

 Over time, it grew into something more - and less - than that.
 This is now a full `eslint` configuration that I can import into other projects to help me out.

 > _And somehow, the folder has blossomed into 114 megabytes - when counting the `node_modules` folder.
-Feels a little overkill when you consider the rules-file itself is just 25 kilobytes....
-Aaaaanyway._
+> Feels a little overkill when you consider the rules-file itself is just 25 kilobytes....
+Aaaaanyway,
+> such is the way of the black hole that is the `node_modules` folder...

 ## Obligatory @todo section